Updated by Bobby

 The MK2 picks up right where the original DL4 left off and expands perfectly.

-You get the presets (three in the Original and six onboard in the MK2 with 128 via MIDI) and the tap tempo of nicer pedals, along with 11 selectable modes (15 in the MK2 with 15 HX ports) which reminds me of the TimeLine setup, but it's also just far simpler to use and more intuitive.
+You get more presets (three in the original and six onboard in the MK2 with 128 via MIDI) and the tap tempo of nicer pedals, along with 30 delay modes (15 in the MK2 with 15 ported from the Helix models ports).
+This added flexibility reminds me of the TimeLine setup, but it's also just far simpler to use, striking a nice balance between the TimeLine and Carbon Copy.

 My Line 6 DL4 hanging out on my dining room table.